huwtl/penfold/README.md

 * waiting - task has been scheduled in the future and is waiting to become ready in its assigned queue
 * ready - task is available for starting
 * started - the task has been started
+* cancelled - the task has been cancelled
 * closed - the task has been closed

 You can view all tasks by queue and status.
 For the purpose of this tutorial we will use a queue named "greenback".